Disease Guide ·Hot Spots ·2026

 Allergy-Related Coverage

-If hot spots are caused by allergies, the allergy diagnosis and treatment is usually covered separately.
-However, long-term allergy medications like Apoquel or Cytopoint can cost $100-$300/month — check if your policy covers ongoing allergy medications without annual caps.
+If hot spots are caused by allergies, allergy treatment is usually covered separately.
+Long-term allergy medications like Apoquel or Cytopoint can cost $100-$300/month - confirm your policy covers ongoing medications without annual caps.

 🇺🇸 US Pet Insurance Guide